andymckay/blog/content/2024-09-06-another-tent.md

 It's actually smaller than the Tarp Tent and that's good, it's easier to pitch.
 It fits me and my sleeping pad and gear just fine.

 Big 👍 from me, so far.

+Total weight as carried - fly and inner sheet, poles, pegs with bag for each: <code>913g</code>